 Cape Pillar is the jewel in the crown of the Tasman Peninsula’s colossal coastline, with cliffs rising to 300m high.
 Once out on the headlands of Cape Pillar, remarkable views expand north to other rousing capes.
 Cape Pillar also affords the best mainland view of Tasman Island and its towering cliff edges.
-The later sections of the Cape Pillar Track follow the newly established Three Capes Track.
-Camping is available at Wughalee Falls or Bare Knoll, due to this walking times across the 2 days are 22km day 1 and 8km day 2.
+The later sections of the Cape Pillar Track follow the Three Capes Track.
+Camping is available at Bare Knoll or Wughalee Falls, due to this walking times across the 2 days are 22km on day 1 and 8km on day 2.

 View Google Map Directions